 Addition

-The L-carnitine is a carrier for the fats from food (after beta-oxidation) into the mitochondria and the also contained Coenzyme Q10 is important as part of the respiratory chain in the mitochondria.
+The L-Carnitine is a carrier for dietary fats (after beta-oxidation) into the mitochondria and the also contained Coenzyme Q10 It is important as part of the respiratory chain in the mitochondria.
 As a result, ATP production (cellular energy) can be enhanced.